AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

 ## Use dimension values to filter

-In this use case you create a new filter in Customer Journey Analytics that filters on products from the hunting product category.
-Then you want to use the new filter to filter and report on product names and occurrences (events) for products from the hunting category during January 2023.
+You create a new filter in Customer Journey Analytics that filters on products from the hunting product category.
+Then you want to use the new filter to report on product names and occurrences (events) for products from the hunting category during January 2023.

 +++ Customer Journey Analytics